If you have questions on admissions topics, please check our Admissions FAQs.

 Customized career coaching is available to Evening MBA students; these services can be helpful whether you are planning to seek advancement at your current organization or an external position.
 Services offered include career planning and visioning, personal marketing, networking, compensation negotiation, and job search or promotion strategies.
 Students also have access to career resources, including online webinars, a career resource guide, seminars and workshops, and more.

 Academic preparatory materials for math skills will be sent to enrolled students prior to orientation.
 A math review will be held during winter intersession.
 Tutoring sessions are also available to students as needed, and students are encouraged to visit faculty during office hours to ask for assistance with specific courses.

-The Wisconsin Evening MBA Program cohort size is 55 to 60 students.
+The average cohort size for the Wisconsin Evening MBA Program is 43 students.

 Wisconsin Evening MBA students represent many major corporations in the Madison and Milwaukee metro areas and other locales, as well as smaller firms, government entities, and nonprofit organizations.
 Diverse academic backgrounds and industries are represented, including engineering, science and technology, education, the arts and humanities, and business and economics.
 For more information, view our Class Profile.

 Networking across cohorts and across the Wisconsin MBA programs is highly encouraged.
 Within the Evening MBA Program, advanced elective courses in finance and marketing bring together students from the second- and third-year cohorts.
 Entering students may choose to participate in our peer advising program, which connects first-year students with second- or third-year students.